course-details-portlet

 • has basic knowledge of kinematics, forces and interactions between bodies, including electrically charged particles, and can use this knowledge as the basis for student learning of mechanics and electricity

-• has knowledge of key concepts such as energy conservation, -transfer and -quality, as well as various energy forms
+• has knowledge of key concepts, such as energy conservation, transfer and quality, as well as different energy forms, and can relate this to different scientific areas

 • has basic knowledge of the solar system